sizovs/sizovs.github.io/_posts/2019-02-15-the-principal-developer.md

 ---

 **I picked up a phone and dialed Andrey.
-Andrey is the CTO of the company:**
+Andrey is the CTO of the company.**

 Me: "Hey Andrey!
 Rumors say that you are looking for a principal developer.
 Why not just promote the most experienced developer from your team?"